exwm/yt_clipper/readme.md

 # Video Quick Start

-For a video quickstart check out this gfy: <https://gfycat.com/meekweightyarmyant>
+For a video quickstart check out this video: <https://imgur.com/a/gQ4KItt>

 # Quick Start Guide